SharePoint/sp-dev-docs/docs/embedded/concepts/app-concepts/sharing-and-perm.md

 ## Additive Permissions
-In SharePoint Embedded, users can't break the permission inheritance; they can only add "additive permissions" to content such as files and folders within a container.
+In SharePoint Embedded, users can't break the permission inheritance; they can only add "additive permissions" to content such as files and folders within a Container.
 To grant extra permissions to a user beyond what they have on the Container, for example, if *UserA* is member of the Reader role, you can allow that user to edit a specific document in that Container using the Microsoft Graph:

 ## Permissions